nicg03/TwinOps/README.md

 Then open `docs/_build/html/index.html` in a browser.
 See `docs/README.rst` for more options (e.g. `make -C docs html`).

+To publish the docs online: push the repo to GitHub (or GitLab) and follow the **Publishing on Read the Docs** steps in `docs/README.rst`.
+The project includes a `.readthedocs.yaml` config so Read the Docs can build the docs automatically.

 ---

 ## 📦 Module overview (file by file)